nuxeo-sandbox/nuxeo-ldt-parser/README.md

 The `ldtrecord` schema stores:

 * The ID of the related Nuxeo document storing the LDT file
-* The start offset and record size (in bytes) of the _record_ inside the ldt file.
+* If the LDT is not compressed: The start offset and record size (in bytes) of the _record_ inside the ldt file.
-* if the ldt file was compressed, the record size is negative, this is how the plugin knows it has to expand the bytes once retrieved.
+* If the ldt file was compressed (and is a .cldt file), the record size is negative, this is how the plugin knows it has to expand the bytes once retrieved.

-So, when a _record_ needs to be fetched from the document, we just get the required bytes in the original ldt file, no need to re-parse the whole file to find a record.
+So, when a _record_ needs to be fetched from the document, we just get the required bytes in the original ldt/cldt file, no need to re-parse the whole file to find a record.
 Notice this also works if you store your binaries in S3 using nuxeo-s3-binary-storage (see below, "S3 BlobProvider Configuration").
+And this is fundamental: We don't want to download locally a 500MB ldt file from s3 to parse it and extract 1kb of text data, this would not scale and would cost more.

 ### Configuration